dn11/RepData_PeerAssessment1/PA1_template.md

 ![](./PA1_template_files/figure-html/unnamed-chunk-6-1.png)

-# <Which 5-minute interval, on average across all days in the dataset, contains
-# the maximum number of steps>

 We then determine which 5-minute interval - on average across all the days in the dataset - contains the maximum number of steps in R as follows: